 Hi!
 Thanks for stopping by and having a look at Fiction Can Be Fun.
-This is a joint endeavour between Debs who posts weekly at Debs Despatches about the reading and writing of books, photography and other random life stuff, and David (who occasionally lives up to his other blog abackoftheenvelopecalculation and puts some numbers to a random thought that occurs to him).
+This is a joint endeavour between Debs who posts weekly at Debs Despatches about all manner of random life stuff, and David (who occasionally lives up to his other blog abackoftheenvelopecalculation and puts some numbers to a random thought that occurs to him).
 They both enjoy writing fiction and wanted an outlet that wouldn’t clutter up their normal programming on their other sites.
 In their own words:

 Debs: An art and arts lover, I became fascinated with all things psychological and neuroscientific far too late in life to much with it, so now I simply indulge myself in its study!
 Like David, a life-long regular reader, I’ve been dabbling with ideas and bits and pieces of writing for the past decade, but am fortunate in having no hidden early works for family members to hold over me (just gawky photos and embarrassing tales which may, or may not, provide suitable fodder for an entertaining memoir in due course).
 Flash fiction is proving to be a fun forum for learning the writing craft, as well as satisfying my pantser tendencies.
 As a result, I’m now putting more time and energy into outlining and plotting longer works.
 Let’s see if this helps my (far too) many works-in-progress to reach completion!
 So far they are relationship-centric and character-driven, but as I’m now enjoying trying out other genres and styles, who knows where they’ll end up.